Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain Leif Søyland.
 Kollskegg left Willemstad, Curacao again on March 29-1942 in order to return to the U.K., via Halifax for convoy.
 She had a cargo of about 8000 tons of Colon residue and about 6300 tons of fuel oil for the Anglo American Oil Company.

 On Apr.
-6-1942 she was torpedoed by U-754 (Oestermann), the torpedo hitting on the starboard side amidships, abaft of the pump room, tearing a large hole in No. 15 tank below the bridge super structure, but though developing a heavy list (20°-25° to starboard), she stayed afloat.
+6-1942 she was torpedoed by U-754 (Oestermann), the torpedo hitting on the starboard side amidships, abaft the pump room, tearing a large hole in No. 15 tank below the bridge super structure, but though listing heavily (20°-25° to starboard), she stayed afloat.
 The officer on duty (2nd mate) immediately ordered the engines stopped and the crew to the boats, setting off the emergency alarm, but Captain Søyland, who had been resting in his cabin when the attack occurred, withdrew this order as soon as he arrived on the bridge.
 There's some conflicting information as to who did what, and how many boats were launched.
 The captain stated at the subsequent maritime hearings that when he came to the lower bridge he noticed that some of the crew were in the process of lowering one of the boats on the port side, and immediately gave the orders for this to stop (this was the midships motorboat, which was lost when it went adrift empty).
 He also saw that a boat had been put on the water on the port side aft (this was later hoisted back on board), and another was almost on the water on the starboard side.

 Realizing the ship would remain afloat he ordered full ahead.
-By that time one of the lifeboats with 10* men (possibly the starboard boat mentioned above?) was so far behind the ship that the captain made the decision to leave it, as there was a U-boat in the vicinity.
+By that time one of the lifeboats with 10x men (possibly the starboard boat mentioned above?) was so far behind the ship that the captain made the decision to leave it, as there was a U-boat in the vicinity.
 He sent out a radio message about their situation, then set a course for Hampton Roads, Virginia at full speed in the hope of getting away from the attacker, but the U-boat followed and Kollskegg was torpedoed in the engine room, starboard side that evening (apparently 15°-20° on the starboard quarter), inflicting heavy damage to the engine room, stopping the engines.
 The stern was practically blown to pieces, and she sank within 4 minutes.
 2 men were killed in the latter attack, namely 2nd Engineer Arthur Gundersen, who had been in the engine room, and Steward Henry Pedersen who was on the bridge at the time of the explosion and was believed to have gone to his cabin afterwards.

 The survivors took to the lifeboat, and this means that 5 lifeboats from two ships of the same company were drifting on the ocean east of Cape Hatteras on April 7, with a total of almost 80 men (see M/T Koll).

-Captain Søyland's boat was located by a Panamanian ship (Bush Ranger) after 21 hours and the men landed in Nassau on the Bahamas in the evening of Apr.
+Captain Søyland's boat was located by a Panamanian ship (Bushranger) after 21 hours and the men landed in Nassau on the Bahamas in the evening of Apr.
 11-1942.

-*According to Captain Søiland's statements to the Norwegian Consul at Nassau on Apr.
-13-1942, there were 10 men in the "missing lifeboat", and he lists them by name - they are denoted * below.
+xAccording to Captain Søiland's statements to the Norwegian Consul at Nassau on Apr.
+13-1942, there were 10 men in the "missing lifeboat", and he lists them by name - they are denoted * in the crew list.
 However, it appears the 2 British boys were not in this boat.
 Electrician Kilmark stated at the hearings in New York on Apr.
 30-1942 that when he came out on deck after the 1st explosion he saw that 2 British boys had started to launch the port boat aft (this was the boat that according to the captain was later hoisted back on board).
 The electrician had tried to stop them, but they appeared to be in a panic, so there was nothing he could do.
 "Nortraships flåte" says there had been a problem while launching one of the lifeboats, resulting in 2 young British boys drowning.
-If this was the case, there were only 8 men in the boat that was picked up by the Canadian warship on the 14th.
+If this was the case, there were only 8 men in the boat that was picked up by HMCS Niagara on the 14th.

-Captain Søiland gives the time for the first attack as 14:20 on the 6th, 33 01N 68 48W, and for the 2nd attack he gives the time 19:30 on the same date.
+Captain Søiland gives the time for the first attack as 14:20 on the 6th, 33 01N 68 48W, and for the 2nd attack he gives the time 19:30 on the same date (ship's time).
 Page 2 of the archive documents gives the time as 18:50 GMT.
-Rohwer only mentions one attack, giving the German time 20:58 on the 6th and the position 34 58N 68 38W, while Roger W. Jordan's "The World's Merchant Fleets 1939" gives the position 35 01N 68 49W, and says she was torpedoed again on Apr.
+J. Rohwer only mentions one attack, giving the German time 20:58 on the 6th and the position 34 58N 68 38W, while Roger W. Jordan's "The World's Merchant Fleets 1939" gives the position 35 01N 68 49W, and says she was torpedoed again on Apr.
 7 and sunk in 35 20N 70 03W, adding that 4 died, 38 survived.
 Charles Hocking simply gives the position as "350 miles northwest of the Bermudas", voyage from Curacao to Halifax with 14000 tons of crude oil (he says 5 men were lost).

-A sinking report, based on subsequent interviews with the survivors, gives the time of the first attack as 18:50 GCT, Apr.
+A sinking report, based on subsequent interviews with the survivors (from Navy Department, Office of the Chief of Naval Operations, Washington, a memorandum dated May 25-1942 and signed by U.S.N.R.
+Ensign A. J. Powers), gives the time of the first attack as 18:50 GCT, Apr.
 6 in 35 01N 68 49W, and as 00:00 GCT Apr.
-6/7 in 35 20N 70 03W for the second attack, adding that 30 crew abandoned ship in 2(?) lifeboats 4 minutes later.
+6/7 in 35 20N 70 03W for the second attack, adding that 30 crew abandoned ship in 2 lifeboats 4 minutes later (sinking time 00:04 GCT, Apr.
+7).
 These 30 were picked up at dusk Apr.
-7 by Bush Ranger and landed at Nassau Apr.
-11-1942, as mentioned.
-This report also says that she had been on a course 016° true until after the first torpedo hit, when a course of 283° true was set for the nearest port at a speed of 12 knots.
+7 by Bushranger and landed at Nassau Apr.
+11-1942, as already stated.
+This report also says that she had been on a course 018° true until after the first torpedo hit, when a course of 283° true was set for the nearest port at a speed of 12 knots.
 She had not been zig-zagging before the first attack but did so afterwards because she could not be held to a true course.
-There were 5 lookouts at the time, 2 on flying bridge, 2nd mate and helmsman on the bridge and gunner on after deck.
+The radio had not been used.
+There were 5 lookouts at the time, 2 on flying bridge, 2nd mate and helmsman on the bridge and gunner on the after deck.
 The weather was fair, broken clouds, wind WSW force 2, visibility good, sea calm, no ships in sight.
-(From a memorandum dated May 25-1942 and signed by U.S.N.R.
-Ensign A. J. Powers).

 As mentioned, the maritime hearings were held in New York on Apr.
 30-1942.
 The following appeared: Able Seaman Høiseth (helmsman during the 1st attack), Able Seaman Klepp (lookout, 1st attack), Gunner Hogstad (on duty by the aft gun, 1st attack), Electrician Kilmark, 3rd Engineer Jensen and 2nd Mate Karlsen (officer on watch, 1st attack).
 By that time they had learned that the men in the other lifeboat had been rescued and taken to Halifax.